ma1987-bit/Rensol-schematics/projects/super-ui-lib/schematics/rensol-table/README.md

 ## Tutorial: Getting Started

- 1. First install super-ui-lib to you application `ng add super-ui-lib` and after that Run `ng g super-ui-lib:rensol-table` to generate a new table  in your application .
+ 1. First install rensol-library to your application `ng add rensol-library` or `npm i rensol-library`  and after that you have to import module to your app module : import { SuperUiLibModule } from 'rensol-library';

+Run `ng g rensol-library:rensol-table` to generate a new table  in your application .
-2. Switch to the folder `src/app` and create a sub-folder `table` or choose the name that you will give with a file `model.json`.
-Put the following content into this file you can choose what should be the name of the  menu items:
+2. Switch to the folder `src/app/components` and create a sub-folder `table` or choose the name that you will give with a file `model.json`.
+Put the following content into this file you can choose what should be the name of the  table items:

  ```json
     {